1832051637/APCSA_2024_2025/README.md

 # 2024 - 2025 AP Computer Science A Projects

-This repository contains the AP CS A final projects for the 2024-2025 semester.
+This repository contains the AP CS A final projects for the 2024-2025 school year.

 ## Project Teams